-7. Which stakeholders have the most significant role in the outcome of a restructuring or insolvency procedure?
+7. What type of stakeholder has the most significant role in the outcome of the restructuring?

 Extraordinary proceedings were introduced with the aim of protecting employees, so they are often started under pressure by trade unions or employees.
 Therefore, employees typically play a key role in this type of procedure.